ndmitchell/uniplate/README.md

 ## Making Uniplate Faster

-To make Uniplate faster import `Data.Generics.Uniplate.Direct`, and provide Uniplate instances by generating them with the [Derive tool](http://community.haskell.org/~ndm/derive/).
+To make Uniplate faster import `Data.Generics.Uniplate.Direct` and write your instances by hand.

 ## Related work